-This fall, our colleagues at the American Public Health Association (APHA) hosted a briefing on U.S. efforts to ratify the disabilities treaty, the Convention of the Rights of Persons with Disabilities (CRPD).
+(Fall 2013) Our colleagues at the American Public Health Association (APHA) hosted a briefing on U.S. efforts to ratify the disabilities treaty, the Convention of the Rights of Persons with Disabilities (CRPD).
 A new round of Senate hearings on the treaty will begin shortly.
 An earlier effort to bring the treaty before the Senate was blocked.
 The State Department has issued a fact sheet dispelling some myths advanced by opponents to the treaty.
 The physical medicine and rehabilitation community has been strongly supporting ratification of the treaty.

 The Oklahoma Health Care Authority (OHCA) conducted a webinar discussing the 2014 changes to SoonerCare.
 The webinar in now archived and can be viewed on the SoonerCare YouTube channelAdditional presentation materials and resources explaining the 2014 changes in greater detail are available through OHCA’s website.

 The Oklahoma Policy Institute has launched a resource page for information the Affordable Care Act and Health Insurance Marketplace’s that were launched on October 1, 2013.
 The website, http://okpolicy.org/health-insurance-marketplace-affordable-care-act-resources-information, contains links, infographics, presentations, brochures, videos, and other valuable information about the Affordable Care Act.
-The OK Policy Institute also released a presentation of frequently answered questions that may be helpful for individuals looking for more information about the online Health Insurance Marketplace and the Affordable Care Act.

 The Center for Learning and Leadership is proud to congratulate Wanda Felty, Community Leadership and Advocacy Coordinator and Oklahoma LEND Core Fculty, Parent/Family Issues, on her 2013 publication in the University of Oklahoma College of Medicine arts journal, Blood and Thunder: Musings on the Art of Medicine.
 Congratulations Wanda!